theagreeablecow/SAMReports/README.txt

 SAMReports
 ==========

-The SysAdmin Modular Reporting framework provides a consistent, flexible data collection and reporting tool with 'traffic light' style alerts for your environment.
-Written in Powershell using an easy to follow style, the framework collates any number of user generated plugins (function scripts), into a single report for any Windows system supporting PowerShell.

-The result is a rich report with clear status indicators giving you an instant overview of your environment and the details to back it up.

 <#
 .SYNOPSIS
 	The SysAdmin Modular Reporting framework provides flexible data collection and 'traffic light' style alerts for your environment